ChrisO72/tgbot/README.md

 In addition to answering user questions, the Chat-GPt3 bot also supports the following commands:

-    start - Start the bot and receive a welcome message. examples - Display some examples of prompts you can use with the bot. ban - Ban a user from using the bot. unban - Unban a user from using the bot.
+    start - Start the bot and receive a welcome message. pay - Get the payment link for the bot. examples - Display some examples of prompts you can use with the bot. ban - Ban a user from using the bot. unban - Unban a user from using the bot.